 The shares started trading at the offer price of 42.50, giving the firm a market value of 6.7 billion euros ($8.5 billion), but fell to 36.66 euros after a few minutes.
 By 1515 GMT (1115 EDT), they were down 11 percent at 37.50 euros.

-Analysts said investors had bought shares hoping to ride the tech listing euphoria which culminated in Alibaba's
+Analysts said investors had bought shares hoping to ride the tech listing euphoria which culminated in Alibaba's <BABA.N> bumper New York flotation but had been concerned about the Berlin-based company's lack of profitability.

 "Many investors subscribed for far more shares than they normally would have, hoping for a quick return.
 When some investors saw others getting out, they did the same," said an equity capital markets banker, who declined to be named because he is not authorized to speak publicly.